nkitsaini/curses-typing/REVIEW.md

 - Debugging:
 	- Set up logging that will write to a file.
-You can your code as `python3 run.py --log abc.log`
+This will simplify debugging.
+Search python logging.

 - Linting:
 	- Set up a simple linting and format on save to keep the code consistent.